-Although it takes only a split second for a power surge to occur, this massive spike in electricity can wreak havoc – damaging electronic devices, appliances and electric outlets in a home.
+Although it takes only a split second for a power surge to occur, this massive spike in electricity can wreak havoc – damaging electronic devices, appliances, and electric outlets in a home.
 Since we get many service requests relating to power surges, we wanted to share some helpful information on this topic.
 Of course, it isn’t always possible to prevent a power surge.
 Some causes, such as power grid outages and weather, are impossible to control.
-However, by being prepared it is often possible to minimize power surge damage.
+However, it is often possible to minimize power surge damage by being prepared.

 What Causes a Power Surge?

 According to AP analysis, the frequency and length of power failures are at their highest levels since reliability tracking began in 2013.

 A power surge can cause various issues, from minor inconvenience to critical damage.
 Therefore, it’s important to prepare for a power surge and know what to do in the event of one.
 Settings such as alarms and timers should be initialized to the lowest possible sensitivity so that they won’t trigger during a surge.
 Here are some reasons why a power surge can occur:

 It is not unusual for severe storms with damaging winds to travel through and also hover over the Baltimore area, particularly during the months of March through October.
 If lightning strikes a home’s electrical system, the system will accept the excess load, this extreme burden on the system will often cause a power surge.

 The power grid is an electrical power system that supplies power to an extended area.
 Any damage to the power grid can, in turn, create a power surge.
 Particularly after a failed power grid is fixed, the jump in electrical current when the power is restored will often create a power surge.

 Storms and power spikes can cause excess electrical load, but there are other reasons this can occur as well.
 Plugging too many appliances into one outlet, overloading an extension cord or plugging an appliance with greater amperage than is allowed for a particular circuit can also cause a power surge.